bonjourjoel/aicodepub/README.md

 - **Architecture & quality guardrails:** it plans changes, enforces engineering best practices, keeps code architectured and maintainable
 - **Anti-hallucination by default:** answers must be grounded in evidence

-### 👀 Code review
+### 🧩 MCP connectors

-AICode agent can review PRs using your local Git repo and MCP connectors (GitHub, GitLab, Jira, etc.).
+Connect any local or cloud service supporting the MCP protocol.

 ### 🔒 Enterprise-grade security